wp-plugins/ibs-calendar/readme.txt

 This yields a solid bar as the event title.

 == Screenshots ==
-1. A calendar view
-2. Settings tab.
+1. Settings tab.
-3. Options for Full Calendar.
+2. Options for Full Calendar.
-4. Feeds for Google Calendars
+3. Feeds for Google Calendars
-5. Tooltip styling tab.
+4. Tooltip styling tab.
-6. Shortcode generator.
+5. Shortcode generator.
-7. Widget
+6. Widget
-8. Widget admin
+7. Widget admin

 == Changelog ==